isomerpages/moe-yishunpri/_ccas/Clubs/ART & CRAFTS.md

 ### <u>ART is Everywhere!</u>

-We believe that Art is everywhere.
+<p style="text-align: justify;">We believe that Art is everywhere.
 Therefore, our Art club experiences are not confined to the classroom context per se.
-Our pupils have the opportunities to go on learning journeys to understand and gain greater awareness of the importance of the role of art in our environment and society.
+Our pupils have the opportunities to go on learning journeys to understand and gain greater awareness of the importance of the role of art in our environment and society.</p>

 <center></center>